Covid surge testing to begin in areas around Manchester after variant found | ITV News

 M16 8

-The additional testing sites for people with no symptoms but live in the affected areas are Our Lady’s R C Church M16 7JQ, and Guru Nanak Dev Ji Gurdwara M14 4LS.

-These sites will be walk-in centres with no need to book a test in advance.
+These sites will operate as walk-up centres with no need to book a test in advance.
 An additional testing site will also be made available within the next few days.

-Volunteers will also be knocking on people's doors to offer testing for anyone who cannot get out to a testing site.
+In the next few days volunteers will start knocking on people's doors to offer tests for anyone who cannot get to a site, and it will also be available for people who work in the area but do not live there.

+Those who have been vaccinated should also take a test, the council has said.

+The rollout will use PCR swabs, which take a few days to return results, and anyone who tests positive will be asked to self-isolate and pass on details of their contacts to NHS Test and Trace.